ryanherkt3/counties-power-outages/app/api/README.md

 | -------- | ------ | -----------
 | `/cron` | `GET` | Runs the cron job to send emails to users with subscriptions.
 Should only be invoked via Vercel.

-To test this endpoint locally, there are two options:
+### Bypassing the Authorization check

-1. Comment out the following lines of code at `app/api/cron/route.ts`:
+To test any API endpoint locally, bypassing the `Authorization` check is doable by commenting out the following lines of code:
 ```
 const authHeader = request.headers.get('authorization');